 I’m Hank Leukart, a TV producer, writer, and travel addict.

 I’ve traveled to over 40 countries while writing my travelogue, Without Baggage.
 My travel philosophy is to avoid all the things that kill the fun of travel — guides, pre-planned itineraries, and heavy luggage — and embrace independent adventure.
-On recent trips, I have walked for 115 miles through Iceland, backpacked in post-revolution Egypt, boated down the Congo River, trekked to Nepal’s Everest Base Camp, cycled through Vietnam, snowshoed the Grand Canyon rim to rim to rim, packrafted Alaska’s Denali, and hiked in Chilean Patagonia.
+On recent trips, I have trekked 115 miles with my brother across Iceland, backpacked in post-revolution Egypt, boated down the Congo River, climbed to Nepal’s Everest Base Camp, cycled through Vietnam, snowshoed the Grand Canyon rim to rim to rim, packrafted Alaska’s Denali, and hiked in Chilean Patagonia.

 I’ve also worked as a producer on a variety of adventure-travel television shows for American television networks.
 I raced, literally around the world, as a producer for CBS’s The Amazing Race; survived weeks in the Panamanian jungle for Discovery’s Naked and Afraid, stalked prey in an intense manhunt through the Sierra Nevada for The CW’s Capture; kayaked and bushwhacked through a remote chain of Fijian islands for TNT’s 72 Hours; hiked across Morocco with a camera for ABC’s Expedition Impossible; and worked with expert marskmen, firing gatling guns and grenade launchers in the California desert, for History’s Top Shot.